-As Romo prepares to be in the booth for Super Bowl LV, his estimated net worth is $70 million.
+As Romo prepares to be in the booth for the AFC Championship Game, his estimated net worth is $70 million.
 Eventually he'll probably crack our list of the wealthiest current or former NFL players, but he's not there yet.
 Here, courtesy of Celebrity Net Worth, are the 12 wealthiest current or former NFL stars:

 Unlike some of his peers, Roethlisberger hasn't really been a face used frequently on commercials during his career.
-Still, he's spent 17 seasons with the Pittsburgh Steelers, winning two Super Bowl titles and building a resume that will likely end with him in Canton some day.
-Oh, and Spotrac estimates that he's grossed more than $250 million during his playing career, so naturally, he cracks this list.
+Still, he spent all 18 seasons of his recently-concluded career with the Pittsburgh Steelers, winning two Super Bowl titles and building a resume that will likely end with him in Canton some day.
+Oh, and Spotrac estimates that he's grossed more than $267 million during his playing career, so naturally, he cracks this list.

 Montana is believed to have made about $25.5 million in his decade-and-a-half in the NFL, only sightly more than what Philip Rivers collected in his final NFL season with the Indianapolis Colts.
 Still, Montana owns a ranch with more than 500 acres in Calistoga, California, and has endorsed both Skechers and Guinness, among other major companies.
 Joe should be cool with his financial standing.